A Modern Parable

 Re-Gifting

 Re-Gifting…no matter how you feel about it, most of us have done it.
 I know I certainly have.
 I am a minimalist and have received many gifts over the years that I wouldn’t use.
-Most were really nice and I knew people who would love to have them.
+Most were really nice, and I knew people who would love to have them.
 Passing them on seemed like the perfect opportunity to put those presents to good use.
 Several years ago, I began a little “store” in one of my closets.
 I would put those gifts and other great buys I found during the year there.
 When I needed a gift, I would go into my store and find the perfect gift to give.

 During this Christmas Season, it seems like another opportunity to re-gift some of those nice things that I have been given during the year.
 When I look in my “store” I am only finding intangibles to give this year.
 Hm-m-m, what should I do?

 The first gift I see when I look into my store is “Forgiveness.”
-I have received Forgiveness from others during the year and it seems only right to give that to those needing it.
+I have received Forgiveness from others during the year, and it seems only right to give that to those needing it.
 The second gift I see is “Acceptance.”
-So many people have Accepted me the way I am and surely I can be gracious enough to pass that along can’t I?
+So many people have Accepted me the way I am, and surely I can be gracious enough to pass that along, can’t I?
 As I look deeper into my “store,” I find gifts that the Lord has given me that I know He would like me to give to others.
-He would like me to share His kindness with others, and for sure, His compassion.
+He would like me to share His Kindness with others, and for sure, His Compassion.
 He would also like me to share His Story.
 The Story about how He sent His Son to this earth to die for our sins and give those who believe in Him eternal life.

 Just Answer the Call!